EnigmaCurry/blog.rymcg.tech/content/blog/proxmox/03-notifications.md

 ## Requirements

- * A Proxmox server ([start with step 1](/blog/proxmox/01-install/) if you haven't already)
+ * A Proxmox server ([start with step 1](/blog/proxmox/01-install/) if you haven't already.)
- * An external SMTP relay service
+ * An external SMTP relay service.

 Sending email in 2023 is near impossible unless you use a provider that makes it their full time job to ensure that their servers are not